A voter may cast an absentee ballot if he or she:

 - Voter signature (if a mark is made in place of a signature, it must be witnessed)

-The absentee ballot application must be returned to the Absentee Office by the voter in person (or by the voter’s designee in the case of medical emergency voting) or by U.S. Mail.
+The absentee ballot application must be returned to the Absentee Office by the voter in person (or by the voter’s designee in the case of medical emergency voting) or by U.S. Mail or other recognized carrier.
 Upon receiving the absentee ballot application, the Absentee Office may request additional evidence on the reason for voting absentee if the voter has a history of continuous absentee voting.

-The Absentee Ballot Application can be found here.
+The Absentee Ballot Application can be found by clicking HERE.

-- Seal the ballot in the plain envelope
+- Seal the ballot in the plain, secrecy envelope

 - Place the plain envelope inside the accompanying affidavit envelope

-- Seal the affidavit envelope and complete the affidavit that is on the outside of the envelope
+- Seal the affidavit envelope and complete the affidavit that is on the outside of the envelope.
+This will require the signature of a witness by either a notary public or two witnesses 18 years or older.

 Witness or Notarization